4jamesccraven/nixos-configs/README.md

 Multi-host configuration files for my NixOS machines.

 ### What is Nix/NixOS?
-NixOS is an atomic, declarative, immutable GNU/Linux distribution that offers both rolling and stable releases ([More Info](https://en.wikipedia.org/wiki/NixOS)).
+NixOS is an atomic, declarative, immutable Linux distribution that offers both rolling and stable releases ([More Info](https://en.wikipedia.org/wiki/NixOS)).
 I tried NixOS in June 2024 and have been daily driving it since around that time.